cobratbq/doclib/README.md

 ## How does it work?

 Currently there are two predefined directories `repo` and `titles`, which contain immutable (read-only) binary content and symlinks by name to every document, respectively.
-Any other directories are treated as categories with sub-directories for individual tags.
+Any other directories are treated as categories, with sub-directories for individual tags.
 The `repo/<checksum>.properties` files contain properties for their corresponding binary objects.
 Directories on the file-system define which categories and tags are available.

 The checking process (re)populates the various tag-directories with symlinks to the binary objects in the repository, and does general content checking.
 Categories and tags are stored in sanitized format, allowing for arbitrary capitalization, adaptable to preference, on the file-system and in the management UI.